flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 The free and open source reference Agora provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph** based on off-the-shelf components.
 Individual Agora instances are expected to **federate** and organize into a greater **Agora network**.
 We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ## Graph definition
-Being a graph, an Agora can be defined as a set of vertices or **nodes** `N` (entities) and **edges** `E` (known links between entities, optionally annotated).
-An Agora node contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
+- Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, optionally annotated).
+    - An Agora [[node]] contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
 Each such resource is called a **subnode**.
-Note that because links can be arbitrarily annotated (as they can be considered named according to . nearby #tags and [[wikilinks]]), the Agora graph can be seen to be a **hypergraph** and thus is believed to be gener
+    - Note that because links can be arbitrarily annotated (as they can be considered named according to . nearby #tags and [[wikilinks]]), the Agora graph can be seen to be a **hypergraph** and thus is believed to be generally sufficient to efficiently encode any data structure.

 ## Data format
 - Plain text as layer 0.